Setting up landing pages: Creating bespoke themes

 This is because are now working with a different software tool called 'applr' which is separate from your idibu account.

-However, this is a product designed and built by us, specifically to facilitate the easy creation and customisation of your landing page themes.
+However, this is a product designed and built by us, specifically to facilitate the easy creation and customisation of your application page themes.

 When we set up your idibu account, we created an applr account and linked them together for you.
 You'll never need to log into this separately, as you will always be able to access this area following the steps outlined above.

-To return to the idibu landing page settings area, simply click 'Exit' at the top of the left hand panel.
+To return to the idibu application page settings area, simply click 'Exit' at the top of the left hand panel.
 However, don't forget to click the 'Save' button to save your work first!